 The Da Vinci Code meets Indiana Jones

-National Treasure (2004) is available now on Blu-ray
+National Treasure (2004) blu-ray is available now from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s National Treasure Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That concludes my National Treasure blu-ray review, if you have any thoughts on this film you can leave them over on our Facebook page.

 Director(s): Jon Turteltaub